Next-Halo/hokipoki-cli/README.md

 ### Provide Your Tools (Provider)

-Share your AI subscriptions and earn credits:
+Share your AI subscriptions with your team or the network:

 ```bash
 # Register as a provider